dfrtz/huereka/README.md

 ### Design Overview

-Huereka has a few components used to control the lighting hardware.
+Huereka has a few components used to control the automation hardware.
 The following is a high level overview of each core component, but each component may also contain smaller components not listed here.
-The overall flow can be summarized as: schedules wrap around routines, and routines wrap around profiles, and profiles wrap around LEDs.
+The overall flow can be summarized as: schedules wrap around routines, and routines wrap around profiles, and profiles wrap around devices.

 **ColorProfile**: Saved collection of colors which can be used by lighting routines to make patterns
 - Colors: RGB colors to use when creating patterns